Skip to content

 Concurrency Performance Testing and Benchmarking

-In the previous article, we tackled correctness—using TSan to catch data races, Helgrind to check lock ordering, and Clang TSA to prevent thread safety violations at compile time.
+In the previous article, we solved the correctness problem—using TSan to catch data races, Helgrind to check lock order, and Clang TSA to prevent thread safety violations at compile time.
 However, a correct concurrent program is not necessarily an efficient one.
-We have seen too many scenarios like this: someone spends three days replacing a mutex with a lock-free queue, excitedly announces a "3x performance boost," but a look at the benchmark methodology reveals a single run, no warmup, the compiler almost optimized away the entire loop, and not even UseRealTime was added.
-The "3x boost" you measured might just be measurement noise.
+We have seen too many scenarios where someone spends three days replacing a mutex with a lock-free queue, excitedly announcing a "3x performance boost," only to find that the benchmark methodology was flawed: a single run, no warm-up, the compiler nearly optimized away the entire loop, and even DoNotOptimize was missing.
+The "3x boost" you measured might just be measurement error.

-The core question we will address in this article is: how do we scientifically measure the performance of concurrent programs?
-We will start with the basics of Google Benchmark, then dive into the design pitfalls of concurrent benchmarking (there are far more traps than you might imagine), walk through a real-world case comparing the actual performance differences of various synchronization schemes, and finally introduce perf stat, a Linux performance counter tool that can tell you exactly why your program is slow.
+In this article, our core problem to solve is: how to scientifically measure the performance of concurrent programs.
+We will start with the basic usage of Google Benchmark, then dive into the design traps of concurrent benchmarking (there are more pitfalls than you can imagine), followed by a real-world case study comparing the real performance differences of different synchronization schemes.
+Finally, we will introduce perf stat, a performance counter tool on Linux that can tell you exactly where your program is slow.

 Google Benchmark Basics